WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-14-Think-about-ai-systems-like-a-tester.markdown

 Post-Processing (component 4)
 ------------------------------------------------------
 The response from an AI/ML system is generally processed and drives some action.
-When the AI response is generate data, processing (step 4.1) often has to deal with the unpredictable nature of the AI subsystem output.
+When the AI response is generative data, processing (step 4.1) often has to deal with the unpredictable nature of the AI subsystem output.
 Sometimes the content needed for further processing varies in format, or is surrounded by extra, undesired text.
 Sometimes the content isn't there, replaced a spurious hallucination from the AI subsystem.
 The processing step should anticipate